vnphanquang/postcss-color-scheme/README.md

 ## Test Cases & Examples

-The following table lists test cases covered by this plugin, please refer to [tests][tests] for details and to test input css as examples
+The following table lists test cases covered by this plugin, please refer to [tests][tests] for details and to tests' input css as examples

 | Test Case | Description | Input | Output |
 | --- | --- | --- | --- |